gilroman/Neighborhood-Map/README.md

-# Neighborhood-Map
+# Neighborhood Map
-My implementation of the Neighborhood-Map Project for the Udacity Front End Nanodegree.
+My implementation of the Neighborhood Map Project for the Udacity Front End Nanodegree.

 The listings in this neighborhood map are in Silverlake, Los Angeles.